Lyndsie

-Lyndsie Bourgon (mostly) writes about the environment and its entanglement with history, culture, and identity.
-Her features have been published in The Atlantic, Smithsonian, the Guardian, the Oxford American, Aeon, The Walrus, Hazlitt, and elsewhere.
+Lyndsie Bourgon writes about the environment and its entanglement with history, culture, and identity.
+Her features have been published in National Geographic, The Atlantic, Smithsonian, the Guardian, the New York Times, the Oxford American and elsewhere.
 In 2018, she traveled to Peru with National Geographic to document indigenous experiences of timber theft.
+She is a Fellow of the Explorers Club and the Royal Canadian Geographical Society.

 Lyndsie’s first book, Tree Thieves, was published in June 2022.
 It uses timber poaching to explore questions of inequality, conservation history, and how the natural world defines who we are.